blutorange/js-elbe/README.md

 ## Stream wrapper

-For easier chaining, there are also two wrapper classes for the stand-alone functions.
+For easier chaining, there are also two wrapper classes available for the stand-alone functions.

 The inplace stream comes with less overhead, but is not typesafe.
 This is most likely irrelevant unless you are using TypeScript.

 ```javascript
 const { stream } = require("elbe");